peavers/terrible-angular-template/README.md

 Components used across multiple modules.
 Normally ends up with a bunch of dialog boxes or buttons.

 ## Deployments
 GitHub actions is wired up to deploy this to firebase.
-Uncomment the code in `.github/workspace/main.yml` and add your firebase token to GitHub Actions.
+Add your firebase token to GitHub Actions.
 Every push to master will be released.